The Australian Centre for Behavioural Research in Diabetes

 The Australian Centre for Behavioural Research in Diabetes is the first national research centre in Australia and internationally, dedicated to investigating the behavioural, psychological and social aspects of diabetes.

-As a partnership between Diabetes Victoria and Deakin University, the Centre is uniquely positioned to advise on, and respond to, the unmet needs of people with diabetes.
-Through strategic collaborations, and with generous supporters, the Centre has attracted considerable research funding to support its talented team and the training of the next generation of researchers and health professionals.
+As a partnership between Diabetes Victoria and Deakin University, the Centre is uniquely positioned to understand and respond to the unmet needs of people with or at risk of diabetes.
+Through strategic collaborations, and with generous supporters, the Centre has attracted considerable research funding enabling the work of a talented team to achieve diabetes research advancements.

 Our Mission